liufei2008/LGUI_Document_Source/LGUI/LTween/GetStarted/index.md

 Don't forget to set "New Loop Count", 0 or 1 means no loop, -1 means infinite loop, change these parameters and hit play.

-#### 4. Callback
+#### 4. Events
-Callback function is also a can't-missing feature in tween animation.
+Event function is also a can't-missing feature in tween animation.
-LTween provide these callbacks:
+LTween provide these events:
 **OnStart**- Execute when animation start (if have delay, then execute after delay)
 **OnUpdate**- Execute every frame if is tweening
 **OnComplete**- Execute when animation complete
+**OnCycleStart**- Exeucte every cycle start when use loop
 **OnCycleComplete**- Exeucte every cycle complete when use loop
-Setup callback function is easy. eg OnComplete, drag out the "Return Value" and add new node "On Update", drag out "New Update" and add a custom event, the event will execute as you want:
+Setup event function is easy. eg OnComplete, drag out the "Return Value" and add new node "On Update", drag out "New Update" and add a custom event, the event will execute as you want:
 ![](step17.png)

 ## Functions
 **Pause/Resume**- Pause/Resume this animation
+**Restart**- Restart animation
+**Goto**- Send the tween to the given position in time
 **Kill/KillIfIsTweening**- Kill the tween if the animation already start
 **ForceComplete**- Force complete this animation at this frame, call OnComplete